nicolaspearson/nestjs.dellingr/README.md

 yarn test:integration
 ```

-Test may also be run individually:
+Tests may also be run individually:

 ```bash
 # Execute a specific unit test